-Wall St. drops on rising trade tensions
+Trade worries, oil pull Wall Street lower

 In response, China’s Commerce Ministry said it planned to impose tariffs of similar size and intensity.
 Beijing has published its own list that targets $50 billion in U.S. goods, including soybeans, aircraft and autos.

-Construction equipment maker Caterpillar (CAT.N) dropped 2.4 percent, agricultural trader Bunge (BG.N) 2.3 percent and automaker General Motors (GM.N) 1.6 percent
+Construction equipment maker Caterpillar (CAT.N) dropped 2.9 percent, agricultural trader Bunge (BG.N) 1.9 percent and automaker General Motors (GM.N) 1.5 percent.

-Global financial markets have struggled since February in the face of signs Washington and Beijing were headed toward a trade war after several rounds of negotiations failed to resolve U.S. complaints over Chinese industrial policy, market access and a $375 billion trade gap.

-“With the announcement of the tariffs there’s a real risk that we can see a continued increased escalation,” said Robin Anderson, senior economist at Principal Global Investors in Des Moines, Iowa.
+“With the announcement of the tariffs, there’s a real risk that we can see a continued increased escalation,” said Robin Anderson, senior economist at Principal Global Investors in Des Moines, Iowa.

-“A lot of market participants had anticipated the Trump administration and the Chinese to negotiate and not fully implement tariffs.
-But they did, which is a little bit of a disappointment.”

-Investors are also weighing the impact of tightening monetary policy by central banks on the equities market.
+“But you still have the underlying environment of strong economic fundamentals, at least in the U.S., which dampens the negative impact coming from these pockets of volatility.”

-The U.S. Federal Reserve increased its key interest rate for the second time this year on Wednesday and hinted at the possibility of two more hikes by the end of 2018.
+The U.S. Federal Reserve increased its key interest rate for the second time this year on Wednesday and hinted at two more hikes by the end of 2018, pointing to strength in the U.S. economy.

-The European Central Bank weighed in on Thursday to say it would end its bond-purchase program at year-end, even if any interest rate hike was still distant.

-Brent crude dropped more than $2 a barrel ahead of an OPEC meeting in Vienna next week as two of the world’s biggest producers, Saudi Arabia and Russia, indicated they were prepared to increase output.
-[O/R]

-Adobe (ADBE.O) shares dropped 1.9 percent after the company projected third-quarter revenue that fell slightly below estimates.
+The University Of Michigan’s preliminary reading of its consumers sentiment index for June rose to 99.3, above the estimated 98.5.

-Declining issues outnumbered advancers for a 1.63-to-1 ratio on the NYSE and for a 1.42-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 1.67-to-1 ratio on the NYSE and for a 1.39-to-1 ratio on the Nasdaq.

 Reporting by Sruthi Shankar in Bengaluru; Editing by Anil D'Silva